chewern/Index-Trading-Algo/README.md

 ## Results
 Over a 10-year period from 1 Jan 2011 to 1 Jan 2021, the annualized return is 18.3% after fees, which is 1+% better than pure buy and hold (of the same starting positions).
+The win rate is 85%.

 ## Future Improvements Ideas (if ever LOL)
 1. Should add a stop loss trigger to protect downside.
 Will do so if one day I want to use this for real trading.